 - may need to pay an excess (even if you are not at fault);

-- may need to pay the remaining portion of your insurance premium if your car is a total loss and you have been paying monthly premiums;
+- may need to pay the remaining portion of your insurance premium (if you have been paying monthly);

 - are subject to your contract of insurance about how the vehicle may be repaired or written off;

-- the other party admits fault, is claiming on their insurance and tells you who their insurer is;
+- admits fault, and tells you who their insurer is;

-- their insurer agrees to pay you the repair cost or market value of your vehicle;
+- insurer agrees to pay you the repair cost or market value of your vehicle;

-- there is only minor damage (which is possibly less than your excess).
+- there is only minor damage (possibly less than your excess).

 When you are not claiming on your insurance and pursuing the other party directly, your claim is a claim for negligence and what you are entitled to is set out in the common law as to damages.
-If you have a problem or cannot negotiate with the other party or their insurer, you will need to take them to Court.
-Court proceedings are risky and you should get advice first, as you may be ordered to pay the other side’s costs (e.g. if you lose).
+If you have a problem or cannot negotiate with the other party, you will need to take them to Court.